 - A. To be eligible for reimbursement, the seminar or training program must be approved fourteen (14) days in advance by the Fire Chief or their designee.
-If the training request is submitted less than fourteen days in advance, the Fire Chief or their designee has the authority to approve the training reimbursement request. - B. The training program must be directly related to improving the employees' proficiency in performing the assigned duties of their current position with the Truckee Meadows Fire Protection District; or otherwise directly related to the employees' career advancement within the Truckee Meadows Fire Protection District. - C. The employee shall, prior to enrollment in any seminar or training program for which reimbursement is sought, provide information to the Fire Chief.
-The information shall include location of course, seminar, or training program; dates; total costs; sponsor; and content of the educational course or seminar; together with reasonable information as may be required by the Fire Chief.
+If the training request is submitted less than fourteen (14) days in advance, the Fire Chief or his designee has the authority to approve the training reimbursement request. - B. The training program must be directly related to improving the employees' proficiency in performing the assigned duties of their current position with the Truckee Meadows Fire Protection District; or otherwise directly related to the employees' career advancement within the Truckee Meadows Fire Protection District.

-- 1. Only full-time employees, who have completed their initial probation with the Fire District, shall be eligible for reimbursement. - 2.
+- C. The employee shall, prior to enrollment in any seminar or training program for which reimbursement is sought, provide information to the Fire Chief.
+The information shall include location of course, seminar, or training program; dates; total costs; sponsor; and content of the educational course or seminar; together with reasonable information as may be required by the Fire Chief. - 1.
+Only full-time employees, who have completed their initial probation with the Fire District, shall be eligible for reimbursement. - 2.
 Unless approved otherwise by the Fire Chief, or their designee, such seminars or training programs shall be taken on the employee's own time. - 3.
-No employee shall be reimbursed for more than seven hundred fifty dollars (\$750) per fiscal year for costs incurred within that fiscal year, unless otherwise approved by the Fire Chief or their designee. - D. Reimbursable expenses shall include the following: any fees for seminars or training programs, reasonable costs for required course materials, lodging, meals, and transportation.
+No employee shall be reimbursed for more than one thousand dollars (\$1,000) per fiscal year for costs incurred within that fiscal year, unless otherwise approved by the Fire Chief or their designee. - D. Reimbursable expenses shall include the following; any fees for seminars or training programs, reasonable costs for required course materials, lodging, meals, and transportation.
 The employee shall pay all of the above costs in advance.
 Upon completion of the seminar or training program, the employee shall submit proof of satisfactory completion of the seminar or training or other evidence of attendance and detailed receipts of all costs incurred.
-Upon approval of the Fire Chief, the employee shall be reimbursed for costs up to seven hundred fifty dollars (\$750), unless otherwise approved by the Fire Chief or their designee. - E. Costs for classes or training that are required to maintain an employee's current job classification will not be counted toward the seven hundred fifty dollars (\$750) annual allotment. - F. All new hire employees will be required to receive no less than eighty (80) hours of training related to all applicable job functions of that employee's classification prior to being made eligible to respond to emergency calls. - G. Minimum training requirements of all firefighters eligible to respond to emergency calls within the District shall include the following: - 1.
-All firefighters will maintain valid certification as a NV Firefighter II (or equivalent if changes are made to certification requirements after the agreement of this contract) in order to respond to any type of fire related incident.
-NV Firefighter II required by end of probation. - 2.
-All firefighters must maintain current NWCG qualifications for the respective position being filled in order to be eligible for response to wildland fire incidents.
-Qualified personnel shall be issued a red card upon satisfactory completion of their annual physical. - 3.
-All personnel who respond to medical incidents within the District shall maintain no less than an EMT-B certification. - 4.
-All personnel shall receive a minimum of two hundred forty (240) hours of annual documented training in areas that comply with NFPA, NWCG, ISO, and OSHA guidelines in addition to position specific training above the firefighter level.
+Upon approval of the Fire Chief, the employee shall be reimbursed for costs up to one thousand (\$1,000) dollars, unless otherwise approved by the Fire Chief or their designee. - E. Costs for classes or training that are required to maintain an employee's current job classification will not be counted toward the one thousand dollars (\$1,000) annual allotment.